-- Wearable robotic systems to assist or augment human performance
+- Wearable robotic systems to assist human mobility

-- Robots capable of novel forms of locomotion
+- Robots capable of novel forms of movement

 - Improved control systems for soft robotics

 - Improving an existing device by incorporating soft components

 Your design may be entirely “soft,” or may combine traditional rigid robotic elements with soft components.
 The only limitations (besides your imagination) are that:

 - The design must make use of at least one component technology from the Soft Robotics Toolkit website

 - The design must be novel.
 You may not submit a project that was completed prior to the beginning of the competition.*

 (*If you have previously completed a research project related to soft robotics, please see the Prize for Contributions in Soft Robotics.)

 Registration for the competition is now open!
 Upon completion of the registration form you will receive a confirmation email detailing the submission process using our site's wiki page.
 Check your spam folder if you don't see it in your inbox!